-- The 2001 Council of Europe Budapest Convention on Cybercrime, is the first international treaty on crimes committed via the Internet and other computer networks, dealing particularly with infringements of copyright, computer-related fraud, child pornography, hate crimes, and violations of network security.
-It also foresees a series of powers and procedures such as the search of computer networks and lawful interception. - Its main objective, set out in the preamble, is to pursue a common criminal policy aimed at the protection of society against cybercrime, especially by adopting appropriate legislation and fostering international cooperation. - Articles 16, 17, 29 and 30 of the Convention, in particular, govern the expedited preservation of stored computer data and traffic data and the partial disclosure of traffic data, whereas Article 35 establishes the international 24/7 network for emergencies, which enables data to be frozen, thus allowing digital evidence to be kept.
-The latter is an important instrument as it creates a fast possibility of preservation of digital evidence before sending an MLA.
+- The 2001 Council of Europe Budapest Convention on Cybercrime, is the first and only international treaty aimed at pursuing a common criminal policy ensuring the protection of society against cybercrime, especially by adopting appropriate legislation and by fostering international cooperation. - The Budapest Convention defines offences against the confidentiality, integrity and availability of computer data and systems computer related forgery and computer fraud, child pornography and infringements of copyright. - It also foresees a series of powers and procedures, such as expedited preservation and disclosure of data, production orders, the search of computer networks and lawful interception. - Article 35 establishes the international 24/7 network for immediate assistance for the purpose of investigations or proceedings, which enables data to be frozen, thus allowing e-evidence to be kept.
+The latter is an important instrument as it creates a fast possibility of preservation of e-evidence before sending a MLA request.

 - The Budapest Convention is supplemented by an additional Protocol on the criminalisation of acts of a racist and xenophobic nature committed through computer systems and, as regards the Protection of Children against Sexual Exploitation and Sexual Abuse, by the Lanzarote Convention. - At the time of the evaluation, most Member States had signed and ratified these instruments, whereas a few Member States had not yet done so.
-The Council conclusions on improving criminal justice in cyberspace of 9 June 2016 reiterated the request to Member States to ratify and implement fully the Convention on Cybercrime of 23 November 2001.
+The Council conclusions on improving criminal justice in cyberspace of 9 June 2016 reiterated the call to the remaining Member States to ratify and implement fully the Cybercrime Convention and its additional Protocol.

-Member States who have not yet done so are invited to sign and ratify the 2001 Council of Europe Budapest Convention on Cybercrime and its additional Protocol and to fully implement these instruments.
+• Member States who have not yet done so are encouraged to sign and ratify the 2001 Council of Europe Budapest Convention on Cybercrime and its additional Protocol and to fully implement these instruments.